McGill-ECSE321-Fall2021/project-group-02/README.md

 ## Running the Project
 The backend of this project can be run locally by cloning this GitHub repository using the URL: https://github.com/McGill-ECSE321-Fall2021/project-group-02.git.
 The `LibrarySystem-Backend` repository can then be run as a Spring Boot App.
 The application will be hosted at http://localhost:8080/ and can be tested using the Postman application.
 Once the backend is running, the frontend (webpage) of the project can be run with all service functionalities by navigating to the `LibrarySystem-Frontend` and running `npm run dev` in the terminal.
 An initial head librarian has already been created with username: robert1 and password: fabulous in order to provide access to all functionalities.
 Also note that when a 'validation token' is requested, the input required is a head librarian ID.

+The backend of the app is deployed here: https://librarysystem-backend-7f21.herokuapp.com/.

-The app is deployed here: https://librarysystem-frontend-7f21.herokuapp.com/.
+The frontend of the app is deployed here: https://librarysystem-frontend-7f21.herokuapp.com/.
 However, it will not work due to npm not finding the module 'chalk' when deploying despite the fact that 'chalk' is in our node-modules folder.

 ## About Us
 There are six team members in Group 02: